How difficult is Everest Base Camp 10 Days Trek?

 To improve your experience while trekking with us, Alpine Eco Trek holds a daily wake-up call between 6 am and 7 am while on the trek.
 This allows our trekkers to enjoy the trip without having to worry about what time to get up.
 The wake-up calls and breakfast times will be stated the night before during our briefing.
 Before breakfast, it’s necessary to pack up your trekking bags as they will be uploaded by the porters while you enjoy your Himalayan breakfast.

 The day starts after breakfast with a usually 3 to 4-hour trek, followed by a mid-day lunchtime.
 The afternoons are usually shorter in trekking time and we reach our evening destination just in time for nice afternoon tea.
-There are some days depending on the itinerary that we arrive at our destination at lunchtime and the rest of the afternoon will be free.
+There are some days depending on the itinerary when we arrive at our destination at lunchtime and the rest of the afternoon will be free.
 This gives you a great chance to regain your stamina and explore the Himalayan villages with amazing mountain views.

 Average trekking times vary between 5 to sometimes 8 hours per day depending on your stamina and the weather conditions.
 In the evening we enjoy our dinner followed by a briefing for the next day.